Business Administration (BUSA)

 This course provides instruction and methods of exploration to enable students to effectively investigate industries, company cultures, careers, and specific jobs.
 The course requires the students to prepare for informational interviews, create and present elevator speeches, and update current resumes and LinkedIn sites.
 The result is that each student leaves the course prepared to meet with employers to investigate and pursue internships and careers and are aware of how to maintain and update the necessary materials to continue this process independently in the future.

-This course provides instruction and methods of exploration to enable students to effectively transition into the workplace.
-The course requires the students to create realistic expectations and understand what occurs in the transition from student to career person.
-Students will evaluate their current resumes and LinkedIn sites.
-Students will understand the challenges of a corporate culture and strategize to prepare to handle life after graduation.
+This course provides instruction of methods of exploration to enable students to effectively transition into the workplace.
+The course requires the students to create realistic expectations and understand what occurs in the transition from student to career person by engaging with alumni, practicing workplace troubleshooting, and growing their financial literacy including topics such as spending habits, budgeting, and debt mangement.
+Students will update their current resumes, LinkedIn & Handshake sites.

 This three-credit course provides students with hands-on experience using Microsoft Excel Spreadsheet applications for personal and small business use.
 The following skills will be addressed: edit and format spreadsheets, add visual elements and charts, use functions and create formulas, analyze data and use formula auditing in a spreadsheet, add Excel Add-In programs and customize the ribbon, create Macros and use Visual Basic Applications.